by Johnathan Karch

 The Delta McKenzie Arrowstop round target is a perfect choice for the non-animal target in any backyard situation.
 Many of us have seen these at summer camps and high level shooting events and provide solid recognizable shooting surface.
 They are easily score-able and with replaceable faces they can last for many years.

 2-D faces are the most economical targets if you have the appropriate surface to mount them on.
 Available target platforms like the for mentioned Hips Target or improvised platforms like layered foam or carpet strips or even bales of straw are great for placing paper faces on.
 Faces can be replaced often to keep them fresh and new.
 For longevity and durability you will not find a better target face than the MasterTargets series of target faces.
 They appear like a paper target but they are made of a DuraShot material that is UV resistant so the colors will remain vibrant even in direct sunlight, impervious to rain and snow, and can take 20 times more arrows than a conventional paper target and remain intact.

 The Range is Set, Now What?

 You have everything you ‘need’ to get shooting at home now.
 Having a few extras on hand can make your shooting more enjoyable.
-One extra accessory that makes the difference shooting outdoors is a bow and arrow holder like the Arr-Bow Mate.
-Also having an arrow retrieval tool like the Arrow Hook will help with finding lost arrows, if you ever miss the target that is.
+One extra accessory that makes the difference shooting outdoors is a bow and arrow holder.
+Also having an arrow retrieval tool will help with finding lost arrows, if you ever miss the target that is.

 For those shooting in the woods, the chance of hitting a tree is high, even for the best of shooters.
 A sturdy arrow puller will save you time, money, and stress.
 The TopHat TakeOut Arrow Removal Tool works on all arrows from wood to carbon with ease.